If you don’t see your question listed below, please contact us and we will reply to your question directly.

 What is a ‘pass/no trade’ week?

-A pass/no trade week is when we are unable to determine a potential direction for that week.
+A pass/no trade week is when we do not have a strong signal to determine a potential direction for that week.

 Do you include ‘pass/no trade’ weeks in your overall determination of profitability?